Self-discovery exercises: 10 tools to understand yourself

 10. The life vision and reverse engineering exercise

-This life vision exercise combines forward imagination with backward planning – for people who need a concrete process, not vagueness.
+This life vision exercise combines forward imagination with backward planning, built for people who need a concrete process.

-How it works: While exercise 4 imagines the narrative arc of your next decade and reveals themes in what you value, this exercise zeroes in on one specific day and identifies concrete prerequisites – what needs to be true about your work, relationships, and location.
-Imagine a specific day in your ideal future – not a fantasy, but something realistically possible.
+How it works: Exercise 4 imagines the narrative arc of your next decade and reveals themes in what you value.
+This exercise works differently.
+It zeroes in on one specific day and identifies concrete prerequisites: what needs to be true about your work, relationships, and location.
+Imagine a specific, realistically possible day in your ideal future.
 Write it down in sensory detail: What time do you wake up?
 What’s the first thing you do?
 Who are you with?
 What kind of work or contribution are you doing?
 How does your body feel?

 Now work backward.
 If that’s your ideal day, what needs to be true about your work, relationships, health, and location?
 What would you need to have learned or developed?
 What would you need to have said no to?
 Strategy consultant Peter Schwartz developed the scenario planning method used by major organizations to move from vague aspirations to concrete decisions [11].
 The core insight: vividly imagining your ideal future, then working backward to identify prerequisites, transforms abstract “find my purpose” into specific decisions you can make now.